Compton, California: Crime

 In 2013, the homicide rate was 36.8 per 100,000 residents, a decrease from the mid-2000s peak.
 Guns are used in the vast majority of homicides in Compton.
 Between 2000 and 2016, 91.5% were killed with guns compared to the national average of 67.7%.
 In 2015, there was a record low of 15 homicides while the homicide rate in the rest of the US increased.
 In recent years, homicides have increased while remaining well below the 1980s and 90s, with 32 in 2021.

 The neighborhood lost residents with the worsening safety problems and, after the 1992 riots in the Los Angeles metropolitan area, many African Americans left the city.

-Although U.S. News & World Report did not list Compton in the 2011 "11 Most Dangerous Cities" for overall crime rates in the United States, it contrasts the CQ Press, using data from the FBI's annual report of crime statistics "Crime in the United States 2010," which ranked Compton as having the eighth highest crime rate in the country.
+Although U.S. News & World Report did not list Compton in the 2011 "11 Most Dangerous Cities" for overall crime rates in the United States, the CQ Press, using data from the FBI's annual report of crime statistics "Crime in the United States 2010," which ranked Compton as having the eighth highest crime rate in the country.

 Compton experienced a drop in homicide in the late 1990s and 2000s.
-Crime has stabilized overall in the 2010s.
-The decrease in homicides has been attributed to various factors, including faster response times by police (reducing shots fired) and better medical care (increasing survival rates).
+Crime has stabilized overall since the 2010s.
+The decrease in homicides has been attributed to various factors, including changing demographics, faster response times by police (reducing shots fired) and better medical care (increasing survival rates).
 Aja Brown, mayor elected in 2013, helped to settle turf wars between the gangs, which has further reduced the homicide rate.

+Mexican and Central American immigrants have increasingly replaced African Americans who moved to safer cities.

 "Gifts for Guns"

-From 1999 to 2004, Compton's murder rate averaged at around 49 murders per 100,000 annually.
-In 2005, the city experienced an almost 45% increase in murders, although the annual numbers had dropped significantly in the prior three years.
-The Los Angeles Sheriff's Department began the annual "Gifts for Guns" program within that same year where the citizens of Compton were given the option to turn in firearms and receive a $50–$100 check for various goods in an effort to combat gun violence.
+The Los Angeles Sheriff's Department began the annual "Gifts for Guns" program in the year 2005, where the citizens of Compton were given the option to turn in firearms and receive a $50–$100 check for various goods in an effort to combat gun violence.
 People have turned in about 7,000 guns over the last few years, KABC-TV reported.
 The program's success has prompted the LASD to expand the program countywide.

+Homelessness

+In 2022, Los Angeles Homeless Services Authority's Greater Los Angeles Homeless Count counted 644 homeless individuals in Compton.

+Civil unrest and federal deployment (2025)

+In June 2025, Compton was among several communities in Los Angeles County where demonstrations occurred following immigration enforcement actions by U.S. Immigration and Customs Enforcement (ICE).
+According to reports, some protesters in Compton threw glass bottles at law enforcement officers.

+On June 8, the National Guard was deployed to Los Angeles County, including Compton, under orders from President Donald Trump.
+The deployment occurred without a formal request from the governor of California, marking a rare instance of federal activation of the state’s National Guard.

+Mapping L.A.

-Mexican (47.8%) and Unspecified African (1.8%) are the most common ancestries in the city.
-Mexico (86.1%) and El Salvador (5.1%) are the most common foreign places of birth in Compton.
+Mexican was the most common ancestry according to the 2000 census.
+Mexico and El Salvador were the most common foreign places of birth in 2000.